Four Courts: Reopening in 1932

 For a decade after the destruction of the Civil War, the courts sat in the old viceregal apartments in Dublin Castle.
 In 1932, a rebuilt and remodelled Four Courts was opened.
 However, much of the decorative interior of the original building had been lost and, in the absence of documentary archives (some of which had been in the Public Records Office and others of which were among the vast amount of legal records lost also), and also because the new state did not have the funds, the highly decorative interior was not replaced.

 Further development

 The Office of Public Works added a modern two-storey extension to the roof of the old Public Records Office in the late 1960s.
-They also built River House on Chancery Street, which served as Dublin's only motor tax office for a number of years.
+They also built River House on Chancery Street, overlooking the courts.

 Criminal courts

 Prior to 2010, both civil and criminal trials were heard in the Four Courts, which was also the location of the Court of Criminal Appeal.
 When the Criminal Courts of Justice building, near the Phoenix Park, opened in January 2010, all criminal trials were transferred there.
 The Four Courts remain in use for civil matters.